Gam Gam Ganesha: Plot

-In order to get closer to the idol, Ganesh and Shankar pretend to be members of the media covering Rajuvaru's Chathurthi celebration, while Rudra and his crew pretend to be lighting assistants.
-Although both crews plan to steal their respective items, various hijinks prevent either of them from getting access to the idol.
-During the celebration, Ganesh falls in love with a Neelaveni, a local villager, and wins over her love by saving cattle from a fire that Rudra had created as a diversion.
-In the midst of all this, Arun and his crew are able to escape their forced servitude, and head to the village to find Ganesh.
-Both Ganesh and Rudra vow to get access to the idol on the celebration's last day, each one unaware of the other's reason for doing so.
+To get closer to the idol, Ganesh and Shankar pretend to be members of the media covering Rajuvaru's Chathurthi celebration, while Rudra and his crew pretend to be lighting assistants.
+Although both crews plan to steal their respective items, various hijinks prevent either of them from gaining access to the idol.
+During the celebration, Ganesh falls in love with Neelaveni, a local villager, and wins her love by saving cattle from a fire that Rudra had created as a diversion.
+In the midst of all this, Arun and his crew escape their forced servitude and head to the village to find Ganesh.
+Both Ganesh and Rudra vow to get access to the idol on the celebration's last day, each one unaware of the other's reason.

 However, both Ganesh and Rudra find that the idol is now missing.
 It is revealed that Rajuvaru, along with a local priest, has taken the idol.
-Rajuvaru, who was in need of money, was told by the priest that buying the idol and protecting it would give him immense wealth.
-However, the priest had heard Kishore Reddy's conversation about the money being smuggled in the idol, and convinced Rajuvaru to buy the idol in order to get the money for himself.
+Rajuvaru, in need of money, was told by the priest that buying the idol and protecting it would give him immense wealth.
+However, the priest had heard Kishore Reddy's conversation about the money being smuggled inside the idol and convinced Rajuvaru to buy the idol to get the money for himself.

-Everyone catches up to Rajuvaru and the idol, including Kishore Reddy, who decided to get the money himself since he didn't trust Rudra to retrieve it.
+Everyone catches up with Rajuvaru and the idol, including Kishore Reddy, who has decided to retrieve the money himself because he does not trust Rudra to retrieve it.
 Another gunfight occurs until one of the priest's associates unintentionally blows up the money with a grenade.
 The police intervene and arrest Kishore Reddy, Rajuvaru, and the priest.
 The rest escape, although Arun and his crew are once again forced to work for the villagers after encountering them.

-In the midst of all the chaos, Ganesh and Shankar are able to recover the diamond, which was not harmed during the explosion.
-They escape and are able to sell the diamond.
+In the midst of the chaos, Ganesh and Shankar manage to recover the diamond, which was unharmed during the explosion.
+They escape and sell the diamond.
 Now having successfully gained wealth, Ganesh returns to the village and starts a family with Neelaveni.